A new model for the quantum mechanics of the Hydrogen atom: The distinguished self-adjoint action of the algebra on

 Uniqueness follows from irreducibility of $\pi:{P}\longrightarrow \mathcal{U}\left(\boldsymbol{H}\right)$ together with Schur's lemma.

 The hard part of the proof is to show the existence of such an extension.
 This is proven in \cite[Thm.
 3]{KOBAYASHI2003551}. \end{proof}

 \begin{remark*} 1.
 The existence of the extension of $\pi$ from ${P}$ to $G$ is highly non-trivial.
-One small evidence for that is that in the action of the element $-I\in G$ there is a non-obvious sign-rule.
+One piece of evidence for this is that in the action of the element $-I\in G$ there is a non-obvious sign-rule.
 Explicitly, the action is given by

 2. For $n>4$ the representation $\widetilde{\pi}_n$ is the unique minimal representation of $G$, see \cite{KobayashiMano2011}.

 3. In this paper we shall only use the Schr\"{o}dinger model of $\widetilde{\pi}$ which is realized on the canonical Hilbert space $\boldsymbol{H}$.
 Other important realizations of $\widetilde{\pi}$ exist.
 Several of them are constructed in \cite{KobayashiMano2011}.
 Also see \cite{MR2020550,MR1108044,MR1172839}. \end{remark*}